The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Coalitional Influence Problems as PMV-Instability Problems

 \section{Coalitional Influence Problems as PMV-Instability Problems}

-We start with an example of modeling $\cm$ with $\psi = 0$ as systems of linear inequalities, which motivates the study of the more general {\em PMV-instability problem} (Definition~\ref{dfn:PMV-instability-problem}). \begin{ex} Let $\ma = \{1,2,3\}$ and let $r$ be Borda with lexicographic tie-breaking.
+We start with an example of modeling $\cm$ with $\psi = 0$ under Borda as systems of linear inequalities, which motivates the study of the more general {\em PMV-instability problem} that will be defined later in this section (Definition~\ref{dfn:PMV-instability-problem}). \begin{ex} Let $\ma = \{1,2,3\}$ and let $r$ be Borda with lexicographic tie-breaking.
 Let $\csus{n,B}^{1\ra2}$ denote the histograms of all $n$-profiles that satisfy the following conditions: (1) the winner before manipulation is $1$, (2) a coalition of no more than $B$ manipulators are motivated to change the winner to $2$ by casting different votes.
 Let $o_1$ (respectively, $o_2$) denote the number of voters who change their votes from $[2\succ 1\succ 3]$ (respectively, $[3\succ 2\succ 1]$) to $[2\succ 3\succ 1]$.

 Then, the histogram $\vec x$ of an $n$-profile is in $ \csus{n,B}^{1\ra2}$ if and only if there exists an integer vector $\vo = (o_1,o_2)$ such that $(\vec x,\vo\,)$ is a feasible solution to the following linear program, where the objective is omitted because only the feasibility matters.